Kohl (cosmetics): Health concerns

+A test of kohl's anti microbial properties as found that kohl was especially able to inhibit the growth of Streptococcus pyogenes, and mildly able to inhibit Proteus vulgares and Staphylococcus aureus bacterias.

 Legal status

 In the United States, kohl is not on the list of color additives approved by the Food and Drug Administration, which considers kohl unsafe for use due to its potential lead content.
 It is illegal to import into, or sell in, the United States.
+Kohl is considered unsafe partly due to risk of lead exposure.